 Assistant Professor of Clinical Education, UNC Eshelman School of Pharmacy

-I grew up in Cary, NC and graduated with my PharmD from the University of North Carolina Eshelman School of Pharmacy in May of 2012 (go Heels!).
-My passion is direct patient care and chronic disease management and completed my residency in ambulatory care at Mission Hospital and MAHEC from 2012-2013.
-Upon finishing residency, I worked as a clinical pharmacist in a specialized anticoagulation service at Mission Hospital before starting as a clinical pharmacist with MAHEC.
-I practice primarily at the MAHEC clinics at Newbridge in Woodfin, NC and Cane Creek in Fletcher, NC.
-I feel fortunate to be a part of a truly interdisciplinary primary care with the common goal of providing outstanding care to the people of western NC.
-I enjoy running, traveling, and snuggles with my dogs, Gryffindor and Bowie.
+Irene Ulrich grew up in Cary, NC and graduated with her PharmD from the University of North Carolina Eshelman School of Pharmacy in May of 2012 (go Heels!).
+She completed her residency in ambulatory care at Mission Hospital and MAHEC from 2012-2013.
+Upon finishing residency, she worked as a clinical pharmacist in a specialized anticoagulation service at Mission Hospital before starting as a clinical pharmacist with MAHEC.
+She practices primarily at the MAHEC clinics at Newbridge in Woodfin, NC and Cane Creek in Fletcher, NC.
+In addition to providing direct patient care for chronic disease management, she has particular interest in equality in health care and transgender care.
+She feels fortunate to be a part of a truly interdisciplinary primary care with the common goal of providing outstanding care to the people of western NC.
+She and her husband, Bruce, enjoy running, traveling, and snuggles with their dogs, Gryffindor and Bowie.